burito/voxel/README.md

 * ```deps/include/CL/*``` - The Khronos Group
     * https://github.com/KhronosGroup/OpenCL-Headers

-This is based losely on parts of the algorithm outlined by [Cyril Crassin](http://maverick.inria.fr/Members/Cyril.Crassin/) in his [PhD Thesis](http://maverick.inria.fr/Publications/2011/Cra11/CCrassinThesis_EN_Web.pdf).
+This is based loosely on parts of the algorithm outlined by [Cyril Crassin](http://maverick.inria.fr/Members/Cyril.Crassin/) in his [PhD Thesis](http://maverick.inria.fr/Publications/2011/Cra11/CCrassinThesis_EN_Web.pdf).
 It is not a complete implementation, and diverges from it in a few ways.
 In other words, don't allow how bad this is to reflect on him.

 For everything else, I am to blame.